TalThulOrtAva/reverberationz/README.md

 - I would rather use the Customer#generate_random method than use the fixtures for unit test data, but I didn't write it until fairly late into the project.
 Still works. /shrug
 - Gender is an unvalidated string by intention.
 - Grape is p cool.
 Probably the easiest part of the project even though I'd not used it.
-- I would prefer make the sorting dynamic + add pagination.
-So the interface is at least written to where it wouldn't need to be changed as a result.
+- I would prefer to make the sorting dynamic + add pagination, so the api interface is designed to handle that without major changes.
+- Similarly, the POST method is designed so that if/when posting multiple customers at once becomes a desired feature, it could be implemented without changing the original interface.
+Needs more data validation though.
 - If I could justify additional time spent refactoring, I'd start at the csv_parser.
 - Actually I would absolutely not because who the hell uses CSV files anymore??
 - DOWN WITH CSV